keys-i/sdkman-cicd/README.md

 bash scripts/check-image.sh sdkman-ci:local
 ```

-The command runs the smoke test and [integration tests](tests/integration.sh),
+The command smoke-tests the default and root users, runs [integration tests](tests/integration.sh),
 then removes its temporary cache volume.
 It installs Java and Kotlin, compiles
 programs, and tests cache reuse offline.
 [PR validation](.github/workflows/pr.yml)
 and releases use the same command.
 PRs need no registry